-A gastric sleeve surgery is a surgical procedure involves removing the outer portion of the stomach and then stapling the remaining portion shut.
+Gastric sleeve surgery is a surgical procedure that involves removing the outer portion of the stomach and then stapling the remaining portion shut.
 This creates a sleeve-shaped area that can help patients lose up to 80% of their body fat within 12 months.

-Liposuction is a cosmetic procedure that involves sucking excess fat out of the body.
-While this can help people feel more confident in their body, it is not an alternative to genuine weight loss or obesity treatment.
+Liposuction is a highly well-known and popular procedure for removing fat, but liposuction is not recognized as a viable weight loss or obesity surgery.
+It is a cosmetic procedure that involves sucking excess fat out of the body.
+While this can help people feel more confident in their bodies, it is not an alternative to genuine weight loss or obesity treatment.

 6. Implantable Electronic Devices

 This is a relatively new and unpopular type of weight loss surgery.
-Surgeons implant an electrical device that interrupts the signals between the stomach and the brain, helping to reduce appetite and food cravings.
+Surgeons implant an electrical device that interrupts the signals between the stomach and the brain that helps to reduce appetite and food cravings.

 Olde Del Mar Surgical Can Break These Down For You

-To better understand what kind of bariatric surgery you might qualify for, speak to the weight loss experts at Olde Del Mar Surgical.
+To better understand what kind of bariatric surgery you might qualify for, speak to the weight-loss experts at Olde Del Mar Surgical in San Diego County today!
 We have guided patients just like you to determine which procedure is right for them.
 We would love to hear from you!